Bottle-FeedingSkip to the navigation

-If you are having a hard time breast-feeding and are trying to decide whether to switch to using formula, know that the first few weeks of breast-feeding are the most challenging.
-You may want to talk to your doctor to help you make your choice.
-Some moms choose to both breast-feed and bottle-feed their babies.
+If you are having a hard time breastfeeding and are trying to decide whether to switch to using formula, know that the first few weeks of breastfeeding are the most challenging.
+You may want to talk to your health care provider to help you make your choice.
+Some moms choose to both breastfeed and bottle-feed their babies.

 What are your choices for infant formula?

 There are many types of infant formulas for you to choose from.
+Almost all infant formulas have some iron in them.
+If your baby is at risk for low iron, talk to your health care provider about the type of formula your baby needs.
 Most of the time, parents start with formulas made from cow's milk.

 - Soy formulas may be recommended for babies who are unable to tolerate cow's-milk formulas or for vegetarian parents who don't want to feed their babies animal products.
 Or soy formulas may be chosen for cultural, ethical, or religious reasons.

 - Soy formula is not recommended for all infants.
 It should not be given to any infant who has a soy protein allergy.

 - Lactose-free formulas are used for babies who are lactose-intolerant, which means that they can't digest lactose, a natural sugar found in foods with cow's milk.
 Most of the time, lactose intolerance starts in later childhood or adulthood.
 It is rare in babies.

 - Hydrolyzed protein or amino acid formulas are used for babies who cannot tolerate formulas made from cow's milk or soy.